 The Ragged Point Campground is at the end of Highway 1 and offers magnificent views of the ocean and nearby cliffs.

-You can also hike up to Pfeiffer Falls or take a simple walk along the beach at nearby Point Lobos State Reserve.
+You can also hike up to Pfeiffer Falls or take a simple walk along the sandy beach at nearby Point Lobos State Reserve.
 This campground offers a variety of amenities, including fresh water, restrooms, fire rings, and picnic tables.
 There’s even Wi-Fi available!

 Deetjen Beach State Park